-unzip zowe-cli-bundle.zip
+unzip zowe-cli-package-1.0.1.zip

 By default, the unzip command extracts the contents of the zip file to the directory where you downloaded the .zip file.
 You can extract the contents of the zip file to your preferred location.